-When there is too much cholesterol in your blood, it may cause plaque buildup on the walls of your arteries.
-This condition, known as atherosclerosis, can lead to a variety of health problems as a result of coronary heart disease, such as heart attack or stroke.
-There are a number of risk factors linked to coronary heart disease (e.g. age, gender, genetic factors, smoking, poor diet and physical inactivity) but cholesterol is one of the main risk factors.
-Lowering your cholesterol levels now can help you avoid problems later on in life.
+When there is too much cholesterol in your blood, it leads to plague buildup on the walls of your arteries.
+This condition, known as atherosclerosis, may cause blockages in the arteries of the heart and/or brain, leading to health problems as a result of coronary heart disease, such as heart attack or stroke.